isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   evenEv⅋₁ (suc (suc n))  = {! !}
 ```

-Then, everywhere we know there is definitely not an answer, we can fill in the
+Then, in the `ctor:suc zero` case where we know there is not an answer, we can
-hole with `ctor:nothing`:
+give back `ctor:nothing`:

 ```agda
   evenEv⅋₂ : (n : ℕ) → Maybe (IsEven n)